flipacholas/Architecture-of-consoles/articles/nes.Rmd.md

 #### Going beyond existing capabilities

-One of the big limitations of 16-bit address buses (affecting 3rd and 4th generation consoles) is their compact address space.
+One of the big limitations of 16-bit address buses (affecting 3rd and 4th-generation consoles) is their compact address space.
 Nowadays, 32-bit computers can address up to 4 GB of memory (and 64-bit machines lavishly enjoy up to 16 exabytes) so this is not a concern anymore, but back then the NES only had a 64 KB address space and a great part of it was consumed by the memory-mapped hardware (something [competitors avoided](master-system#accessing-the-rest-of-the-components)).

 So, did this mean game studios could only develop games that didn't exceed the 49.97 KB limit?
 Absolutely not!
 If history taught us something, is that there's always a clever solution to a challenging problem; and this issue was tackled with a **Mapper**.